krenfro/fannj/README.md

 [JNA](https://github.com/twall/jna) - Provides the native access to FANN.

 ##Maven 2 Support
 This project is now in the Maven Central Repository.
-If you use Maven 2 for your builds, here is the stuff to put in your pom.xml

     <dependencies>
         <dependency>